 These fields are a solid basis of soccer's spirit in Brasil, being colored and powerful in face of the greyish scenario of the periferia houses.
 It's not hard to find friends, relatives, adults and children cheering together for their local teams.

 Even in face of social and political difficulties, a "terrao" show us the real soccer, far away from a society mediated by powerful media groups.
 The rawness of a "terrao"can't be fitted as a media spectacle.

-Renato Stockler is a professional photographer and photographic director of documentaries and short films based in Sao Paulo, Brazil, Renato.
-He writes about mobile photography and believes in the capacity of photography for social mobilization.
+Renato Stockler is a professional photographer and photographic director of documentaries and short films based in Sao Paulo,

 This is part of a series in which we are featuring futuristic, alien-looking or just plain awesome images of landscapes, cityscapes, and objects.
 If you are a photographer with such work, please drop me a line here.